Postfix Webmail Linux email server with Postgres on Linux – Installation Instructions

 then try to respond, if you do not get the message, you likely need to contact AWS to allow sending

-Ask to open throttled port 25 of Your Postfix Email Server
+Ask to open blocked or throttled SMTP port 25 of Your Postfix Linux Email Server

 following is the real link to ask them to open port 25